|Nutrition Facts (per serving)|

-I used black beans, pork and beans, and a can of baby lima beans in the recipe, but pinto beans, great northern, or navy beans would be good choices — along with the pork and beans — as well.
+This recipe uses black beans, pork and beans, and a can of baby lima beans, but pinto beans, great northern, or navy beans would be good choices—along with the pork and beans—as well.
 Meaty country style ribs or boneless pork chops may be substituted for the pork roast.

 - 1 boneless pork loin roast, about 3 to 4 pounds